 Meet Proboscidea louisianica aka the Devil's claw plant.
-The common name comes from these nasty looking seed pods that evolved to latch on to large mammals that brush up against them.
-The genus Proboscidea has traditionally been placed into the sesame family (Pedaliaceae), due to superficial similarities in flower and seed morphology, but more recent work has moved it into the unicorn plant family, Martyniaceae.
+The common name comes from the nasty looking seed pods that evolved in response to large mammals that once roamed this continent.
+The genus Proboscidea has traditionally been placed into the sesame family (Pedaliaceae) due to superficial similarities in flower and seed morphology, but more recent work has moved it into the unicorn plant family, Martyniaceae.
 That's right... unicorn plants.

-The entire family is found in the New World, with P. lousianica hailing from arid parts of southern North America.
+The entire family is found in the New World, with P. lousianica hailing from arid parts of the southern portions of North America.
 There are some aspects of this species that make them quite interesting to botanists.
-For starters, the apt name of Devil's claw given to the seed pods comes from their spiny nature.
-They become entangled in fur quite readily.
+For starters, the apt name of Devil's claw was bestowed upon this genus because of the bizarre seed pods they produce.
+Similar to burs, they can become entangled in fur quite readily.
 The odd thing about this seed dispersal mechanism for P. louisanica is how big the seed pods are.
-Until cattle were introduced to this continent, animals large enough to effectively disperse these massive seed pods were missing, having gone extinct at the end of the last ice age.
+Until cattle were introduced to this continent, animals large enough to effectively disperse these massive seed pods seemed to be missing, having gone extinct at the end of the last ice age.
 It is believed that this plant may be an anachronism of this era.

-The flora we are familiar with today on this continent spent millennia co-evolving with ice age megafauna like mammoths and giant ground sloths.
-There is a growing school of thought waking up to the idea that many close relationships probably developed over this time and have not yet been lost due to the relatively limited amount of time since the extinction of these large mammals.
-There are some people who will tell you that the seed pods are designed to ensnare small mammals like mice and cause them to die, allowing the seeds to germinate in their rotting corpses.
-I was unable to find any evidence in support of these claims.
+The flora we are familiar with today spent millennia co-evolving with ice age megafauna like mammoths and giant ground sloths.
+There is a growing school of thought that many close relationships probably developed over this time and have not yet been lost due to the relatively limited amount of time since the extinction of these large mammals.
+There are some people who will tell you that the seed pods are "designed" to ensnare small mammals like mice, causing them to die, which then provides the seeds a nutrient-rich, rotting corpses on which to germinate.
+I have never been able to find any evidence in support of these claims.

 This is a neat plant.
 I have had fun growing them in the past.
 They are an annual but may reseed if care is not taken to removing the seed pods before they pop open.
 Because of their lively appearance and the unique look of their seed pods, these plants are often grown as horticultural oddities.
 Be careful though, as they have escaped cultivation outside of their native range and can be considered a noxious weed!